CPAN-Security/security.metacpan.org/docs/foss-project-lifecycle.md

     * The project is expected to revert to its previous state after the offending issues have been resolved or mitigated.
     * (number of maintainers is not relevant)
 1. SUSPENDED
-    * The project has been made inaccessible from the ecosystem index due to breaking of terms or code of conduct.
+    * The project has been made inaccessible from the ecosystem index due to breaking of ecosystem terms or code of conduct.
-        * e.g.: Publishing spam, malware, copyright infringement, illegal material or other inappropriate content.
+        * e.g.: Publishing spam, copyright infringement, illegal material or other inappropriate content.
     * The project is expected to revert to its previous state after the offending issues have been resolved or mitigated.
 1. DELISTED
     * The project has been removed from the ecosystem index due to extraordinary circumstances.
-        * e.g.: hacking, sabotage, denial of service, repeated suspensions or other types of attacks against the ecosystem infrastructure.
+        * e.g.: hacking, sabotage, denial of service, repeated suspensions or other types of bad-faith actions or attacks against the ecosystem infrastructure.
     * The project is expected to NOT revert to its previous state.
+1. WIPED
+    * The release has been completely removed from the man ecosystem server and index, due to legal requests from a legitimate source.
+        * e.g. a court order or intellectual property owner.
 1. CUSTODY – This project is under custodianship
     * The project is deemed as important for the ecosystem, and needs a trusted maintainer
     * (number of maintainers is 0)